Logarithmic laws and unique ergodicity: Long orbits imply short closed curves

-Now we can either form a saddle connection between $\varphi_{s(\delta_i)}(\delta_i)$ and $\varphi_{s(\delta_k)}(\delta_k)$ satisfying the lemma or there exists a discontinuity $\delta_p$ between $\delta_i$ and $\delta_k$ that hits a singularity before $M$ so that we can form a saddle connection between $\varphi_{s(\delta_i)}(\delta_i)$ and $\varphi_{s(\delta_p)}(\delta_p)$.
-In particular $\delta_p$ could be the discontinuity in $J$ closest to $\delta_i$ which hits a singularity in time at most $M$. \end{proof} \begin{lem} If $\delta_i$ and $\delta_j$ are conflicted discontinuities with every interval between them late then there is a chain of saddle connections connecting $\varphi_{s(\delta_i)}(\delta_i)$ to $\varphi_{s(\delta_j)}(\delta_j)$ which gives a geodesic segment on the flat surface so that the sum of there vertical components is at most $dM$ and the sum of their horizontal components is at most $\frac A {CM}$. \end{lem} The proof uses the following well known fact (it follows from \cite[Theorem 8.1]{strebel}). \begin{prop}[Strebel] A geodesic on a flat surface has the following form.
-It is made straight lines connecting singularities of the flat surface.
+Now we can either form a saddle connection between $\varphi_{s(\delta_i)}^{ v}(\delta_i)$ and $\varphi_{s(\delta_k)}^{ v}(\delta_k)$ satisfying the lemma or there exists a discontinuity $\delta_p$ between $\delta_i$ and $\delta_k$ that hits a singularity before $M$ so that we can form a saddle connection between $\varphi_{s(\delta_i)}^{ v}(\delta_i)$ and $\varphi_{s(\delta_p)}^{ v}(\delta_p)$.
+In particular $\delta_p$ could be the discontinuity in $J$ closest to $\delta_i$ which hits a singularity in time at most $M$. \end{proof} \begin{lem} If $\delta_i$ and $\delta_j$ are conflicted discontinuities with every interval between them late then there is a chain of saddle connections \begin{itemize} \item connecting $\varphi_{s(\delta_i)}^{ v}(\delta_i)$ to $\varphi_{s(\delta_j)}^{ v}(\delta_j)$ \item their union is a geodesic segment on the flat surface and \item so that the sum of the vertical components of these saddle connections is at most $dM$ and the sum of their horizontal components is at most $\frac A {CM}$. \end{itemize} \end{lem} The proof uses the following well known fact (it follows from \cite[Theorem 8.1]{strebel}). \begin{prop}[Strebel] A geodesic on a flat surface has the following form.
+It is made of straight lines connecting singularities of the flat surface.
 At each singularity the consecutive line segments make an angle of at least $\pi$. \end{prop}